Peter-Opapa/git-actions_terraform_azure/SECURITY.md

 ## Reporting a Vulnerability

-We take security vulnerabilities seriously.
+I take security vulnerabilities seriously.
 If you discover a security vulnerability, please follow these steps:

 ### 🔒 Private Reporting

 1. **DO NOT** create a public GitHub issue for security vulnerabilities
-2. **DO** email us privately at: [security@yourdomain.com] (replace with actual email)
+2. **DO** email privately at: [opapapeter82@gmail.com]
 3. **Include** the following information:
    - Description of the vulnerability
    - Steps to reproduce